 My wife and I have been sending kids off to college for a decade now.
 We’ve been funding the national education system since the early 1990s.
-We’ve yet to see a return on our money, save better dinner conversations, but we have learned a few things that might help you, and yours, as you they begin or return back to school.
+We’ve yet to see a return on our money, save better dinner conversations, but we have learned a few things that might help you, and yours, as school comes back in session.

 Even a five-year old can sense when you’re stressed.
 So you can either expand their privilege bubble by blowing hot air until you’re blue in the face, or you save them a lot of grief and level with them about the hardships of money and how to avoid them.

 A list is the key.
 Going back to school is the time to go through closets, drawers and bedrooms, learning what you have, what you need and what you need more of.
 Set a budget as a family, and let the kids know what they’re going to miss if (when) they go over budget.

 If your state has a sales tax holiday, bring your list.
 Do not enter any store without knowing what you will get and a clear idea of the store’s best deals.
 Make a game of it.
 The kid who beats their budget by the most gets something the other ones don’t get.

 Technology helps.
 An app like Flipp, designed to sort shopping lists and coupons, can teach money-saving habits that last a lifetime.
 While automated savings apps can do the heavy lifting of financial discipline for your teen.

 Bringing the kids into the money game when it comes time to go back to school will cut your stress levels, bring your family closer together, and teach lessons that last a lifetime.

 My wife and I both worked for our parents coming up.
 Our kids both had custodial investment accounts, money we saved together, that they got access to on turning 21.
 The effect of their seeing “my” money, as opposed to mom and dad’s money, can be electric.